-Marillion (1978-present) is a Progressive Metal band from Aylesbury, UK.
+Marillion (1978-present): a Progressive Metal band from Aylesbury, UK.

 tarting originally under the name Silmarillion in 1978, a project of Mick Pointer (drums) and Doug Irvine (bass), they shortened their J.R.
 Tolkein novel inspired name to just Marillion the following year.
 The all-instrumental operation then added Steve Rothery (guitar) and Brian Jelliman (keyboards) and "Fish" (Real Name: Derek William Dick; vocals) and Diz Minnit briefly.
 Irvine would leave in 1980 and be replaced with Pete Trewavas, while Jelliman was replaced with Mark Kelly.

 By the time 'EMI' came calling with a major contract they had been gigging around for some 4 years.
 Market Square Heroes would be their 7" debut in 1982, a track that dented the UK 60 marker and got them voted the best newcomer in Sounds Magazine early in 1983.
 He Knows You Know, was another top 40 single that same year which preceded their debut album Script For A Jester's Tear (1983) that made 7 on the UK charts and featured one of their best loved tracks, Garden Party, that on its own made 16.
 Marillion were a band who showcased ornate lyrical concepts of 70's mannerisms over a keyboardbacking; a sort of update to the more commercial effort of Peter Gabriel's Genesis operation, as if punk had never happened.
 The follow-up album Fugazi (1984) with Andy Ward (ex-Camel) stepping in on drums (only to be quickly replaced with Ian Mosley (ex-Steve Hackett/ex-Curved Air)), however, was a harder edge affair and gained them new fans who were looking for an alternative to the American AOR; the album topped out at 5 UK.